I’m a postdoctoral researcher in the Department of Linguistics of the University of Potsdam and a member of the Potsdam Morpho-Syntax Lab.

 My full name is pronounced [stanizˈlao dzomˈpi] and spelled with a grave accent on the final i.
 (I myself have been inconsistent in this regard; now I’m trying to fix that.)
 In English-speaking contexts, I usually go by Stan.

-On March 25, 2026, I’m giving a talk at the Department of Linguistics of Queen Mary University of London as part of their Guest Speaker Seminar Series.
+On March 25, 2026, I gave a talk on nominal-internal Distinctness effects at the Department of Linguistics of Queen Mary University of London as part of their Guest Speaker Seminar Series.

 In September 2025, a paper I co-authored with Luke James Adamson, “Polite pronouns and the PCC,” was accepted by Linguistic Inquiry.
 The online-early version is available in open access here.